kmarsyd/training.artemis.rds/_episodes/01-intro.md

 ~~~
 {: .bash}

 Today you want to back up only your working directory, to your personal location on RCOS.
 Since many of you do/will have many colleagues working in the same Artemis project as you, this may be more applicable at times.
-You don’t need to first create the destination directory on RCOS, because ‘rsync’ makes precise use of trailing slashes in directory paths to make or not make new directory levels.
+You do not need to first create the destination directory on RCOS, because ‘rsync’ makes precise use of trailing slashes in directory paths to make or not make new directory levels.
 If we leave the trailing slash from the source (our working directory) it will automatically create that directory for us on the destination, if that directory doesn’t exist.
 See ```man rsync``` for more information on this behavior.

  So to back up your working directory for today, make sure you are situated within the directory containing the data to backup (so that you can make use of `pwd` shortcut, which omits the trailing slash), then run: